President Trump Rips ‘Fake Washington Post’ For Saying He’s ‘Concerned With The Impeachment Scam’

 “The president is increasingly frustrated that his efforts to stop people from cooperating with the probe have so far collapsed under the weight of legally powerful congressional subpoenas,” it added.

-Apparently the piece didn’t sit well with Trump, who on Saturday morning let the social media world know exactly what he thinks about the newspaper and it’s opinion of the president’s thought process with regard to the impeachment investigation.
+Apparently the piece didn’t sit well with Trump, who on Saturday morning let the social media world know exactly what he thinks about the newspaper and its opinion of the president’s thought process with regard to the impeachment investigation.

 “The Fake Washington Post keeps doing phony stories, with zero sources, that I am concerned with the Impeachment scam.
 I am not because I did nothing wrong.
 It is the other side, including Schiff and his made up story, that are concerned.
 Witch Hunt continues!”
 Trump tweeted.

 The president’s jab at the media outlet came on the heels of Trump proclaiming earlier this week that both The Washington Post and The New York Times were no longer welcome in the White House.
-Trump told Fox News’ Sean Hannity on Monday night that he was nixing both papers from the Oval Office, as previously reported by The Inquistir.
+Trump told FOX News’ Sean Hannity on Monday night that he was nixing both papers from the Oval Office, as previously reported by The Inquistir.

 Stephanie Grisham, the president’s press secretary, announced shortly after that subscriptions to both newspapers were canceled before asking other federal agencies to take the same action, following Trump’s directive.